Comet NEAT (C/2001Q4).

 Comets are leftovers from the formation of the Solar System and are believed to exist in vast numbers in the Oort Cloud and, to a lesser extent, in the Kuiper Belt.
 From these regions they can be perturbed by the gravitational influence of passing stars or interstellar clouds and thrown into new, highly elliptical orbits (see ellipse) that bring them into the inner Solar System.

 In Greco-Roman times it was generally believed that comets were phenomena restricted to the Earth's upper atmosphere.
-In the late 15th and sixteenth centuries it was shown by M. Mästlin and Tycho Brahe that comets were far more distant than the Moon.
+In the late 15th and 16th centuries it was shown by M. Mästlin and Tycho Brahe that comets were far more distant than the Moon.
 Isaac Newton interpreted (incorrectly) the orbits of comets as parabolas, deducing that each comet was appearing for the first time.
 It was not until the seventeenth century that Edmund Halley showed that some comets returned periodically.

 Parts of a comet

 A coma is a glowing envelope of gas and dust that surrounds a comet's nucleus when the comet comes within a few astronomical units of the Sun (although Chiron has been seen to develop a coma at 11 AU).
-At perihelion, the coma is typically about 100,000 kilometers across, and shaped into a teardrop by the solar wind.
+At perihelion, the coma is typically about 100,000 km across, and shaped into a teardrop by the solar wind.
 Together, the coma and the nucleus form the comet's head.

-Types of a comet
+Types of comet

 A comet that has been deflected into the inner Solar System from the Oort Cloud will have an incredibly elongated path, perhaps with a perihelion of 1 astronomical unit (AU) and an aphelion of 10,000 AU, so that it would take many centuries to return again; it might even approach on a hyperbolic path that will eventually carry it into interstellar space.

 Many comets, however, are eventually nudged by close passages of the giant planets into smaller orbits which, although still elongated, bring them close to the Sun on a more regular basis.
-Of the two dozen or so comets that are seen each year through telescopes, the majority are short-period comets, with periods of less than 200 years, that are returning as predicted on well-known orbits or are new discoveries; the most famous of them is Halley's Comet.
-The rest are long-period comets, seen for the first time, with periods of more than 200 years; among the brightest have been several Great Comets, the Daylight Comet of 1910, and Donati's Comet.
+Of the two dozen or so comets that are seen each year through telescopes, the majority are short-period comets, with periods of less than 200 years, that are returning as predicted on well-known orbits or are new discoveries; the most famous of them is Halley's comet.
+The rest are long-period comets, seen for the first time, with periods of more than 200 years; among the brightest have been several Great Comets, the Daylight comet of 1910, and Donati's comet.

 How a comet is named